CAMPSMITH/sabot/Proposal.md

 | Yanick Wilisky       | yanickw@gmail.com           |

 ## Project Description / Outline
 Based on earlier analysis (see https://github.com/CAMPSMITH/StableOps), there may be lucrative arbitrage opportunities with relatively unstable stable coins, e.g. sUSD.
-This project will focus on arbitrage trading between a very stable coin, **USDC**, and a more volatile stablecoin, **sUSD**.
-In order to minimize cost and maximize trading opportunities, a low cost platform and chain with high liquidity of the coins to trade will be used, Uniswap on Ethereum chain.
+This project will focus on arbitrage trading between a very stable coin, like **USDC** or **USDT**, and a more volatile stablecoin, **sUSD**.
+In order to minimize cost and maximize trading opportunities, a low cost platform and chain with high liquidity of the coins to trade will be used, candidates being explored are Uniswap V2 on Ethereum chain, Uniswap Optimish, or KuCoin.

 ## Questions to Answer
 * Can machine learning models be used to implement a profitable automated arbitrage trading bot?